tcrayford/clojure-refactoring/README.markdown

 Extract global - defines the current expression as a global var for this namespace (using def).

+Rename-binding - select a block, then replace all instances of old-name with new-name.
 Emacs dependancies
 ---
 Slime, a running clojure connection, paredit, and thing at point.